 Don’t feel like you have to mention every job you’ve ever had

-“I recommend starting with something that may not be the very earliest chronological item if a career has been very long or early experience isn’t relevant to the current job,” Raiffa said.
+“I recommend starting with something that may not be the very earliest chronological item if a career has been very long or early experience isn’t relevant to the current job,” Raiffa says.
 “You can say ‘I’d like to start from this point,’ and it’s unlikely that the interviewer will demand you go back further.”

 Emphasize career highlights that illustrate what you’ll add to the firm